brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 Key attestation statements may include a variety of information in addition to the public key being attested.
 While not described in this document, the Server MAY use any policy when evaluating this information.
 This evaluation can result in rejection of a certificate request that features a verifiable key attestation for the public key contained in the request.
 For example, an attestation statement may indicate use of an unacceptable firmware version.

-The "token" value MUST have at least 128 bits of entropy.
-It MUST NOT contain any characters outside the base64url alphabet, including padding characters ("=").
-The "token" value MUST be generated using a cryptographically secure pseudorandom number generator ("CSPRNG").
-See {{I-D.ietf-tls-rfc8446bis}}, Appendix C.1 for guidance on random number generation.
+The `token` value MUST have at least 128 bits of entropy.
+It MUST NOT contain any characters outside the base64url alphabet, including padding characters (`=`).
+The `token` value MUST be generated using a cryptographically secure pseudorandom number generator (CSPRNG).
+See {{RFC9846}}, Appendix C.1 for guidance on random number generation.

 The binding between the certified public key and the device identifier is established through the attestation statement rather than through the CSR alone.
 The attestation authority cryptographically binds the public key to the device identity, either by signing the attestation statement directly, by issuing an attestation certificate, or by other cryptographic means specific to the attestation format.
 The Server verifies this chain: the attestation is produced by a trusted attestation authority, the public key in the attestation matches the public key in the CSR, and the device identifier in the attestation matches the identifier in the Order.
 This three-way binding is the basis on which the Server can associate a certified public key with a particular device.